-Facilitated by Matt Lemon
+Facilitated by Kara Christensen

 In this hands-on session, participants will learn how to create computer administered and graded quizzes within Desire2Learn.
 The basics of online testing, question construction, as well as feedback options, security features, and random question selection will be addressed.
 Experience using Desire2Learn is required.
 Participants are expected to easily navigate within Desire2Learn without facilitator assistance.